 The postgraduate course in European Studies is jointly offered by the Freie Universität Berlin and the Technische Universität Berlin.
 Over the course of a year this compact postgraduate course provides valuable insights into European issues and prepares the students for working with these issues in practice.
 The interdisciplinary approach equips students with knowledge in the following areas:

-Every year, 25 fellows are selected from the pool of highly qualified applicants from all over the world.
-They are taught by leading experts in law, economics and social sciences from Berlin’s three renowned universities, as well as by high-level academics and practitioners from Germany and abroad.
+Every year, up to 25 fellows are selected from the pool of highly qualified applicants from all over the world.
+They are taught by leading experts in law, economics and social sciences from Berlin’s renowned universities, as well as by high-level academics and practitioners from Germany and abroad.
 The classes are held in English.
 Upon successful completion of the course, 60 credit points under the European Framework are attributed.
 Through its international and interdisciplinary approach, the course contributes to there being more excellently trained young professionals in international organisations.